Howard Stark: Ultimate Marvel

 The real history for the Ultimate version of Howard Stark is told in Ultimate Comics: Iron Man.
 In addition to being Gregory Stark's father, he is the founder of Stark Enterprises, but sought help from Chinese conglomerate Mandarin International.
 While his son Tony Stark is trying to start a company of his own along with girlfriend Josie Gardner, Howard continually tries to persuade Tony to take his place as the CEO which his son eventually does after Josie's death.

-The Ultimate version of Howard Stark Sr., created by Warren Ellis and Steve Kurth, and first appeared in Ultimate Comics: Armor Wars #4 (April 2010), is an equivalent of Titanium Man which also resembles Iron Monger as well.
-Having faked his own death, he went to work for "Project Tomorrow" to create human/machine hybrids, such as himself and the Arsenal Units.
-Desiring an "upgrade" for himself, Howard hired Ghost and Justine Hammer to steal upgrades from Iron Man's lab.
-After Remnant 242's theft, Howard Sr. (confused about what the item can do) forces his subordinates to have answers, eventually coercing his grandson to unlock Remnant 242 but is surprised to instead discover a mechanism that could shut down and destroy machinery, which caused Howard Sr. to die instantly without his damaged machine body.
+Howard is later killed in a plane accident caused purposefully by the Mandarin company.

+Marvel Adventures

+In Marvel Adventures Iron Man, Howard Stark is the owner of Stark Industries which he inherited from his inventor father Arno.
+He is shown to do deals with fellow business owner Obadiah Stane however the meeting is interrupted by his young son Anthony who has built a robotic armour to show him.
+Howard later disappears and leaves his family for unknown reasons, shocking his wife Maria and causing the young Tony to take over Stark Industries after graduating from high school and college.